-- 2.56 To achieve a sustainable increase in housing stock for each of Tendring District's Smaller Urban Settlements up to 2033, a high level of new homes will come forward on sites that, on 1st April 2013, already had outstanding planning permission for housing development.
+3.2.2.1 To achieve a sustainable increase in housing stock for each of Tendring District's settlements up to 2033, a high level of new homes have gained planning permission or will have been completed on sites between 1 April 2013 to 31 March 2017.
 The remaining requirement will be delivered on sites that are specifically allocated for housing development, supplemented by other suitable sites within the Settlement Development Boundaries in this Local Plan.
-These allocated sites either lie within the established built-up area of the settlement or involve undeveloped land on the edge of the settlement.
-Alongside the planned developments, it is likely that a number of currently unidentified 'windfall' sites will obtain planning permission for housing in accordance with the policies in this Local Plan during the plan period. - 2.57 If Town or Parish Councils wish to supplement the policies and proposals in this Local Plan to identify specific sites in their villages that could be developed they have the option of preparing their own Neighbourhood Plan.
+The allocated sites either lie within the established built-up area of the settlement or involve undeveloped land on the edge of the settlement.
+Alongside the planned developments, it is likely that a number of currently unidentified 'windfall' sites will obtain planning permission for housing in accordance with the policies in this Local Plan during the plan period.

+3.2.2.2 If Town or Parish Councils wish to supplement the policies and proposals in this Local Plan to identify specific sites in their villages that could be developed they have the option of preparing their own Neighbourhood Plan.
 Neighbourhood Plans can also be used to allow additional development and ensure that any new development meets additional locally-specific requirements.